jtenner/FMC-fabric/README.md

 This disables crosshair changing it's color based on background and instead let's you choose the static color yourself.
 You can also set the scale of the crosshair.
 You can still scale the crosshair even if you don't use the static color feature.

-If you use a crosshair from a resource pack that is already colored or you wish to have a crosshair that has multiple colors, set the color to white which will make it so only colors from the resource pack are used.
+If you use a crosshair from a resource pack that is already colored or you wish to have a crosshair that has multiple colors, set the color to white (RGB: 255, 255, 255) which will make it so only colors from the resource pack are used.

 NOTE: Crosshair in resource pack is the upper-left 15x15 pixels in *assets/minecraft/textures/gui/icons.png*